DETAILED ACTION

 Chen does not explicitly teach the characteristics are encrypted, wherein the characteristics are encrypted by the manufacturer using an encryption key; and wherein a decryption key is provided by the manufacturer to decrypt the encrypted characteristics; which is taught by Lipton (¶¶ 0061-64, 85-86).
 It would have been prima facie obvious to incorporate this element for the same reason it is useful in Lipton—namely, to add further security to the verification process.
 Moreover, this is merely a combination of old elements in the art of product authentication.
 In the combination, no element would serve a purpose other than it already did independently, and one skilled in the art would have recognized that the combination could have been implemented through routine engineering producing predictable results.

 Claim 4 is rejected under 35 U.S.C.
-103 as being unpatentable over Chen, et al. in view of Lipton, et al., as applied to claim 3 above, further in view of Rizzi, et al., U.S. Pat.
-Pub.
-No. 2024/0135306 (Reference B of the PTO-892 part of paper no. 20250818) and Juntilla, U.S. Pat.
+103 as being unpatentable over Chen, et al. in view of Lipton, et al., Rizzi, et al., and Moeller as applied to claim 3 above, further in view of Juntilla, U.S. Pat.
 Pub.
 No. 2023/0115684 (Reference C of the PTO-892 part of paper no. 20250818).

-Juntilla teaches the current product quality information is transmitted to the smart contract so that the NFT representing the product is updated with the current product quality information (¶ 0025).
+As per claim 4, Chen in view of Lipton, Rizzi, and Moeller teaches claim 3 as above.
+While Chen teaches the products are cosmetic products (see above), it does not explicitly teach the current product quality information is transmitted to the smart contract so that the NFT representing the product is updated with the current product quality information; which is taught by Juntilla (¶ 0025).
 It would have been prima facie obvious to incorporate this element for the same reason it is useful in Juntilla—namely, so that the digital authenticator of the product can also be updated with an updated condition of an item in order to maintain current records of its condition on the blockchain.
 Moreover, this is merely a combination of old elements in the art of product monitoring and verification.
 In the combination, no element would serve a purpose other than it already did independently, and one skilled in the art would have recognized that the combination could have been implemented through routine engineering producing predictable results.

 Claim 7 is rejected under 35 U.S.C.
-103 as being unpatentable over Chen, et al. in view of Lipton, et al., as applied to claim 1 above, further in view of Cha, et al., U.S. Pat.
+103 as being unpatentable over Chen, et al. in view of Lipton, et al., Rizzi, et al., and Moeller as applied to claim 1 above, further in view of Cha, et al., U.S. Pat.
 Pub.
 No. 2018/0365543 (Reference D of the PTO-892 part of paper no. 20250818).

-As per claim 7, Chen in view of Lipton teaches claim 1 as above.
+As per claim 7, Chen in view of Lipton, Rizzi, and Moeller teaches claim 1 as above.
 Chen further teaches the unique identifier embedded on the cosmetic product or on the packaging for the cosmetic product is a barcode printed on the cosmetic product (¶¶ 0017, 22).
 While Chen teaches the products are cosmetic products (see above) it does not explicitly teach the barcode is printed on the product using ink resistant to cosmetic ingredients; which is taught by Cha (¶ 0059; see also Fig. 2A).
 It would have been prima facie obvious to incorporate this element for the same reason it is useful in Cha—namely, because by using, e.g., plastisol ink, the barcode will be resistant to water and fading and thus maintain its readability.
 Moreover, this is merely a combination of old elements in the art of product monitoring and verification.
 In the combination, no element would serve a purpose other than it already did independently, and one skilled in the art would have recognized that the combination could have been implemented through routine engineering producing predictable results.

 Conclusion